 The good news is that dust is a potential fire risk that is very easy to take care of.
 By dusting and vacuuming your property regularly, with special care given to the above areas, you can significantly reduce the odds of particles igniting and causing a fire.

 7. Keep downstairs internal doors closed

-This one is less obvious, but could make all the difference in the event of a fire.
-Even if they are not fire doors, a closed internal door (especially a solid one) will help slow the spread of fire.
+This one is less obvious but could make all the difference in the event of a fire.
+Even if they are not fire doors, a closed internal door (especially if you have solid internal doors) will help slow the spread of fire.